Nuttalliella: Description and systematics

 Nuttalliella, and the Nuttalliellidae more broadly, are regarded as the evolutionary 'link' between the hard ticks (Ixodidae) and the soft ticks (Argasidae).
-Nuttalliella spp. possess a partly sclerotized pseudo-scutum and anterior, albeit short, mouthparts.
+Species of Nuttalliella possess a partly sclerotized pseudo-scutum and, albeit short, mouthparts.
 In adults, the dorsal pseudoscutum appears like that of the Ixodidae, however the cuticle texture is not shell-like as in the hard ticks, rather it is a leathery, wrinkled surface, with elevations and pits as in the Argasidae.
 N. namaqua larvae possess true scuta, unlike the other life stages of the species; larvae also exhibit a dentate anal plate and pores on the legs, which are not seen in subsequent lifestages or in the Ixodidae or Argasidae.
 Nuttalliella spp., like the Argasidae, can use their stomach as a storage organ for unmetabolised blood cells and haemoglobin.

 The Deinocrotonidae, formerly positioned as a sister family to the Nuttalliellidae, are now considered part of the Nuttalliellidae, as they share many of the unique morphological features of the family.
 Namely, the shared pseudoscutum and hypostome features, but especially the 'ball-and-socket-like' leg joints common to Nuttalliella, Deinocroton and Legionaris species.
 As such, there are currently four families in the order Ixodida.

-Of modern tick lineages, Nutalliella is likely most related to the Ixodidae genus Ixodes, which, as the sole Prostriata genus, is known to be a basal lineage.
-This relation was recognised by Bedford in the species' description, who noted the anterior anal groove and character of the pseudoscutum as most similar to Ixodes.
-However, the nuttalliellids are no longer considered the last common ancestral lineage to the two primary modern tick families, the Ixodidae and Argasidae, following the discovery of the fossil species Khimaira fossus gen. et sp. nov.
-The newly recognised family, the Khimairidae, feature a much more distinct 'chimaeric fusion' of argasid and ixodid characters: a soft, integumented body together with a well-developed terminal gnathosoma and scutum.
-As such, the fossil family Khimairidae fam. nov. is now considered to be the last common ancestral lineage of the Argasidae and Ixodidae.
+Of modern tick lineages, Nutalliella was historically suggested to be most closely related to the Ixodidae genus Ixodes.
+This relation was suggested by Bedford in the species' description, who noted the anterior anal groove and character of the pseudoscutum as most similar to Ixodes.
+However, the nuttalliellids are now considered to be a third primary branch of modern ticks alongside the Ixodidae and Argasidae, with an extinct family Khimairidae more closely related to hard and soft ticks than to Nuttalliellidae.

-Cladogram after Chitimia‐Dobler et al. 2022 and 2024:
+Cladogram after Chitimia‐Dobler et al. 2022 and 2024:Estimates for the age of divergence between the ancestors of Nuttalliellidae including Nuttalliella and the common ancestor of hard and soft ticks ranges from 195 million years ago, during the Early Jurassic, to 270 million years ago, during the Middle Permian.